karroffel/cfstructs/README.md

 ### [`cf::hashmap`](https://github.com/karroffel/cfstructs/blob/master/cf_hashmap.hpp)

-The `cf::hashmap` is a HashMap implementation that uses open addressing with linear probing.
-Its main focus is on lookup and robinhood hashing.
+The `cf::hashmap` is a HashMap implementation that uses open addressing with robinhood hashing.
+Its main focus is on lookup and iteration speed.

 The user has to hand the `cf::hashmap` a buffer which will hold all the data managed by the hashmap.
 This buffer is a single chunk of memory, the hashmap however will internally divide this buffer into 3 different "regions":
  - hashes